 By Ioanna Tolia

 With exit day fast approaching, the Department for Digital, Culture, Media and Sport (DCMS) issued a guidance on Data protection if there’s no Brexit deal.
 In case of a hard Brexit, 29 March 2019 would signify the end of the unrestricted data flow between the EU and the UK.
-As any constrain placed on cross-border data transfers would effectively hinder trade, UK businesses would end up at a competitive disadvantage.
+As any constraints placed on cross-border data transfers would effectively hinder trade, UK businesses would end up at a competitive disadvantage.
 If you rely on data transfers to and from the EU, it would be advisable to adopt a proactive approach in preserving the free, cross-border flow of data post no-deal Brexit.
 Pending the European Commission reaching an adequacy decision, you would need to review your existing arrangements with EU-based partners and possibly consider which of the available safeguards best suits the needs of your business.
 One of the businesses' current priorities should be to ensure that appropriate safeguards are in place in due time.

 EU-UK data sharing is governed by the EU General Data Protection Regulation (GDPR), supplemented by the UK Data Protection Act 2018 (DPA 2018).
 The DPA 2018 gives effect to UK derogations and creates an 'applied GDPR' regime that will govern personal data processing in the UK, post-Brexit.